marshallswain/feathers-pinia/docs/guide/model-instances.md

 await todo.save() // --> Creates the todo on the server.
 ```

 Once the `create` response returns, the record will have an idField that's usually assigned by the server.
 Most databases are setup to give each record an `id`.
 Others use a different field.
 For example, MongoDB uses `_id`.
-If you call `instance.save()` again, it will call `instance.patch()`.
-The method used depends solely on the data having an id (a property that matches the `options.idField` for this service).
+If you call `instance.save()` again, the method will call `instance.patch()`.
+Which method is used depends solely on whether the data has a proeprty matchin ghte `idField` in the service store.

 <BlockQuote label="No `preferUpdate` option" type="info">